mamysa/MasterThesis/pattern/codegen.md

 return matches
 ```

+TODO maybe an example here ((n ...) ...) ??? showing increase-depth and decrease-depth step by step.

 ### Matching sequences.

 Matching pattern sequences is more involved.
 This assumes that subpatterns have been generated already and names of procedures are known.